Disney Consumer Products: Franchise focus

 With Mickey Mouse and other characters on products everywhere and a general retail decline in 2000, DCP had registered operating income of only $386 million.
 In mid-December 1999, Andrew P. Mooney became the president of DCP under Chairman Boyd in a general shake up of the unit.
 He created the Disney Princess franchise in January 2000.
 He also developed the Disney Couture fashion line, Walt Disney Signature furniture, a princess-inspired bridal gowns line, and lines based on the Pixar films, Toy Story and Cars.
 Mooney had DCP try an Always Fresh labeled women's nightshirts and T-shirts line which attempt to be more mature but failed.
 He also reduced the number of licensees in half, sold low sale stores and had staff actively pursuing licensing partners than waiting for proposals.
-For example, Mooney, worked to have Fred Segal, a high-end retailers, sell specialty products and opened a sales office near Wal-Mart's headquarters in Bentonville, Arkansas.
+For example, Mooney, worked to have Fred Segal, a high-end retailers, sell specialty products and opened a sales office near Walmart's headquarters in Bentonville, Arkansas.
 In 2001, Mooney led a promotion of Mickey Mouse T-shirts by getting them into the hands of celebrities, which was a success.
 Also, Disney Publishing issued its first original comic book, W.I.T.C.H., which was successful enough to be adapted into an animated series.

 Consumer Products also began expanding licensing in the food category in the 2000s.
 DCP agreed to a licensing agreement with Kellogg Company for a Kellogg's Disney cereal line launched in February 2002; Kellogg's Disney Mickey's Magix, Kellogg's Disney Hunny Bs, and Kellogg's Disney/Pixar Buzz Blasts.
 In May 2003, DCP and Wells' Dairy launched a Disney-branded dairy line with a variety of new ice creams, frozen novelties and yogurt products.
 In May 2005, DCP licensed Krogers the Old Yeller name to sell dog food.

 The Japanese stores were sold to Oriental Land Company in 2002, while most North American stores were sold and licensed in November 2004 to The Children's Place.
 Disney licensed Motorola for cordless phones and two way handset radios in August 2002.